riyajoshi-cloud/Javascript-Tutorial/README.md

 <div align="center">
   <img src="https://placehold.co/1000x200/151515/F7DF1E?text=ONLY+50+DAYS+OF+JAVASCRIPT&font=raleway" alt="Only 50 Days of JavaScript Banner" width="100%" />
 </div>

 <br>

-# Only 50 Days of JavaScript Challenge
+# 50 Days of JavaScript Challenge

 > An easy tutorial tracker and structured roadmap for students to master JavaScript.
 Inspired by the curriculum of Hitesh Choudhary (Chai aur Code).